Call for Applications for

 - The Mandel Fellowships are intended for scholars, from Israel and abroad, who have shown exceptional excellence and originality, and whose research contributes significantly to academic scholarship and cultural discourse.

-- Mandel Scholars engage in research in optimal conditions and teach one annual course (2 hours per week).
+- Mandel Scholars engage in research in optimal conditions and teach at HUJI (up to 2 hours per week).
 Teaching in English is possible.

 - Scholars are selected on a competitive basis with no preference for a specific field of study in the humanities or Jewish studies.

 Terms of the Fellowship

 - Mandel Scholars will devote their time to research and may not be employed elsewhere, apart from teaching at the Hebrew University of Jerusalem.

 - Mandel Scholars receive an office in the Mandel Building on Mount Scopus, where they are to carry out their ongoing research at least four days a week.
 Scholars also engage in the Center's joint activities, approximately once a month.